 Running past the last few people in my way.
 Snow and ice crunching underfoot, awkward steps made off the trodden path to overtake.
-I felt embarrassed about not being tired.
-That I wasn’t one of the ones vomiting or stopping to catch my breath.
-But then I did have a focus they lacked, one of basic bodily functions.
+I was embarrassed I wasn't tired, that I wasn’t one of the ones vomiting or stopping to catch my breath.
+But I had a focus they lacked, one of basic bodily functions.
 I was looking for somewhere I could empty my bowels on top of the highest freestanding mountain in the world.
 Some people leave their heart in Africa, I left something else entirely on the top of Mount Kilimanjaro.

 As usual my decision to climb Kilimanjaro came out of the blue — relaxing on the beaches of Zanzibar after my overland trip from Cape Town it just seemed like a good idea — like going to the gym.
 So, I flew to Moshi, hired everything I was told I’d need and waited for my guide to pick me up.
 Whilst I may have been woefully unprepared myself, I had a very thorough team.
 There were 15 porters, 3 guides, 1 cook and 2 penis doctors.
 Okay, so the doctors were climbers (and probably preferred the term urologists).
-There were five of us climbing — three Germans an American and myself.
-With a complement of 19 locals to presumably carry us to the top.
+There were five of us climbing with a complement of 19 locals to presumably carry us to the top.
 At first I thought this was ridiculous, why on earth did we need so many people.
-But I suppose someone has to carry the food, for 7 days that’s a lot of lobster and caviar.
+But I suppose someone has to carry the food, for 7 days that’s a lot of lobster and Champagne.

 I'd also heard there was a warning issued by the government about the ice so I asked Eric, our head guide if he knew about this, he said "Yes, that's why you have me".
 I didn't know at the time but I should have swapped him for a pair of crampons.

 We were taking the Lemosho route over 7 days.
 It was surprisingly claustrophobic at first, with dense green rainforest surrounding you on all sides, occasionally giving way to walls of dark cloud.
-I was a little out of breath already.
-My only preparation had been drinking Kilimanjaro beer, could it be this wasn’t the best preparation for the mountain?
-But I soon picked up — I think my body had forgotten what exercise was.
+I was a little out of breath, my only preparation had been drinking Kilimanjaro beer, could it be this wasn’t the best preparation for the mountain?

 Having been in Africa for a couple of months already I was very familiar with “polepole”, it means slowly and it’s the way most things are done here.
 We’d been briefed that this would be the pace, taking it slow to prevent altitude sickness.
 It made sense, I didn’t want my brain to swell up like a balloon or to drown from the fluid in my lungs.
-I hadn’t appreciated just how pole their polepole was though — the porters would run past us with loads balanced on their heads whilst we walked in slow motion.
-Eventually, with the encouragement of one of the Germans I broke free and strode out in front of the guide.
+I hadn’t appreciated just how pole their polepole was though — the porters would run past us with loads balanced on their heads whilst we walked in slow motion like some sort of playground game.
+Eventually, with the encouragement of one of my fellow climbers I broke free and strode out in front of the guide.
 Only to get told off, to slow down, polepole.
-So, I adopted a yoyo approach where I would walk off, get told off, wait and repeat.
+So, I adopted a yoyo approach where I would walk ahead, get told off, wait and repeat.